Chinyere-nwalie/aws-bootcamp-cruddur-2023/journal/week10.md

 - **FrontendHealthCheckPort**: This defines the port that the ALB uses for health checks on the frontend service.
 - **FrontendHealthCheckProtocol**: used for health checks on the frontend service.
 It specifies whether HTTP or HTTPS is used for the health check.
 - **FrontendHealthCheckTimeoutSeconds**: determines how long the ALB waits for a response before considering the health check as failed.
-- **FrontendHealthyThresholdCount**: Thisdefines the number of consecutive successful health checks required to consider the frontend service as healthy.
+- **FrontendHealthyThresholdCount**: This defines the number of consecutive successful health checks required to consider the frontend service as healthy.
 - **FrontendUnhealthyThresholdCount**: This specifies the number of consecutive failed health checks required to consider the frontend service as unhealthy.

 ```YAML